aspose-cells/Aspose.Cells-Doc-md/net/UI-Components/aspose-cells-gridjs/client/_index.md

     updateUrl:  set the server side  url for update action based on json
     mode: read means readonly spread sheet/edit means we can edit the spread sheet
     showToolbar:   means whether to show toolbar
+    local:         support multiple language for menus ,the locale can be: en, cn, es, pt, de, ru, nl for english,chinese,Spanish,Portuguese,germany,Russian,Dutch
     showContextmenu:   means whether to show contextmenu on right click on a cell
 ##